There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart or API’s Quick Start even work.

 The perfect temperature for the bacteria’s shelf and in-water life would be between 40°F and 80°F (5°C to 25°C).

-Going beneath or above that range may spoil it, killing the microorganisms rendering the product useless.
+Going beneath or above that range may spoil it, by killing the microorganisms and rendering the product useless.

-Trusting your local fish store is okay, but I do prefer getting mine over Amazon (link to them, that will open in a new tab) as they really know how to ship them properly and in the right conditions.
+Trusting your local fish store is okay, but I do prefer getting mine over Chewy.com (link to them, that will open in a new tab).
+Chewy is an online store that specializes in pet supplies, so they really know how to ship the bottled bacteria properly and in the right conditions.

-If you do insist on getting it from your local market make sure that they were safely stored and aim to get the most recently shipped ones (with the farthest expiration date).
+Anyway, if you do insist on getting from your local market make sure that they were safely stored and aim to get the most recently shipped ones (with the farthest expiration date).

 Some instructions before you start are: